-In close partnership with Quincy Public Schools, QARI holds a family literacy program that teaches immigrant parents at Parker Elementary School the skills and the language that they need to be active, involved parents.
+In close partnership with Quincy Public Schools, QARI holds a family literacy program that teaches immigrant parents at Lincoln Hancock Elementary School the skills and the language that they need to be active, involved parents.

 Parents in the program learn the importance of reading with children at home, develop a stronger understanding of the US education system, and learn how to be more directly involved in their children's educations.